mikeoconnor0308/boot-camps/pyGlet-GameMechanics.md

 * Change simpleShapes.py so that rather than calling the makeCircle() function, you have a circle class, which should include data (radius, center positions, and vertex lists), as well as functions (to update position).
 Now you should be able to modify pyGlet-draw.py to instantiate various circle objects (e.g. circle1 = circle(...)).
 The position of a circle (e.g., circle1) can then be updated using a command like "circle1.updatePosition()"

 Here's another example of the same code above, built exclusively in terms of objects.
+The functions behave as follows:

+* __init__(self) is responsible for initializing the important data structures required during draws & updates

-The on_draw() function is responsible for drawing actions, and update() is responsible for updates to positions.
+* on_draw() is responsible for drawing instructions

+* update() is responsible for updates to positions

 ```
 import pyglet
 from pyglet.gl import *